rust-lang/rust/text/0000-if-while-or-patterns.md

 This could simply not be done.
 Consistency with `match` is however on its own reason enough to do this.

-It could be claimed that the `if/while let` RFCs already mandates this RFC, this RFC does answer that question and instead simply mandates it now.
+It could be claimed that the `if/while let` RFCs already mandate this RFC, this RFC does answer that question and instead simply mandates it now.

 # Unresolved questions